-Looking Ahead: clean and well-designed bathrooms make good business sense
+Looking ahead of the Covid-19 pandemic: clean and well-designed bathrooms make good business sense

-Nearly 87% of respondents in a survey by CoreNet Global believed that intensified cleaning protocols will continue for at least 6 months after workers return to the office.
+Nearly 87% of respondents in a survey by CoreNet Global believed that intensified cleaning protocols will continue for at least 6 months after workers go back to the office.

 Down the road, when social distancing and fear of infection from Covid-19 are no longer a top priority, employees may be accustomed to the “visual cues” that many of these tech solutions provide, particularly in high traffic areas.
 Cleaning solutions also can make the work of janitorial staff more efficient.

 Specifically in the bathroom, thoughtful design and considerations can go a long way in preventing the spread of illnesses, and they may make employees view businesses in a more positive light.

 Bathroom designs in the US tend to differ from other countries in Europe and Asia, which tend to have fully private, gender neutral toilets.

 While there are many short-term fixes to accommodate social distancing in restrooms, long-term investments in higher quality bathrooms and clean facilities can change the employee and customers’ perception of a business.
 Higher workplace satisfaction among employees also has positive effects on the bottom line, meaning good bathroom design can indirectly benefit profitability.
 Businesses may want to keep this in mind in the future.

 Rachel picks up lunch from the company’s group order that was delivered to the office.
 She takes it back to her desk to eat, joining the virtual water cooler chat room to enjoy lunch with her colleagues working remotely or in various parts of the office.